 Young Donors, Big Hearts You’re never too young to care for the animals!
-That was the case for a fourth grade class at Holy Redeemer Catholic School who wanted to […]
+That was the case for a fourth grade class at Holy Redeemer Catholic School who wanted to help the pets at Oregon Humane Society with their school service project.
+The kids fundraised with OHS’ Recycle for Rescues Program, where bottles and cans are […]

 News & Blog